SaltyW123/gp20/README.md

 This is the group repository for Group 20 doing the CC22120 Group Project 2018.
+Nathaniel Christopher Watts, Luke Wybar, Oscar Pocock.